jgpettibone/jgpettibone.github.io/_posts/2014-05-08-bitwise-n-queens.md

       if (!(conflicts & queenPosition)) {

         // put the next values of the conflicts into the recursive solution
-        // (stored in variables here for readability) var nextMinDiagConflict = (minDiagConflict | queenPosition) << 1;
+        // (stored in variables here for readability in the blog post) var nextMinDiagConflict = (minDiagConflict | queenPosition) << 1;
         var nextMajDiagConflict = (majDiagConflict | queenPosition) >> 1;
         var nextColConflict = colConflict | queenPosition;